heyLu/dons/README.md

 ## installation

-use a [binary release](https://github.com/heyLu/dons/releases), or build it yourself using `go get . && go build`.
+Use a [binary release](https://github.com/heyLu/dons/releases), or build it yourself using `go get . && go build`.

-if you want to install it permanently and have `dnsmasq` installed, run `sudo make install`.
+If you want to install it permanently and have `dnsmasq` installed, run `sudo make install`.